barichd/brailleorch/borframework.md

 Metronome management
 A tool to manage metronome marks in the score.
 See [corresponding section](#2-8) for details.

+Defining percussion notes
+A tool for reprocessing percussion or drum staves. see [corresponding section](#2-9) for details.

 **********

 <h3 id="1-7">1.7 Playback</h3>